Educational Exchange Programs

 Malaysian American Commission on Education Exchanges (MACEE) administers the Fulbright Program and other exchange programs in order to promote mutual understanding between the people of the United States and Malaysia.
 The governments of Malaysia and the United States jointly finance MACEE and its programs.

 Fulbright Program: The Fulbright Program was established in the United States in 1946 and aims to strengthen understanding and communication between the United States and other nations by funding a variety of educational exchanges.

 Humphrey Fellowships: Founded in 1978 in honor of the late Senator and Vice-president, the Hubert H. Humphrey Fellowship Program brings to the United States accomplished mid-level professionals from designated countries that have a wide range of development needs.

-Global Undergraduate Exchange Program: This program (also known as the Global UGRAD Program) provides one semester and academic year scholarships to outstanding undergraduate students from underrepresented sectors in certain regions of the world for non-degree full-time study combined with community service, internships and cultural enrichment.
+Global Undergraduate Exchange Program: This program (also known as the Global UGRAD Program) provides one semester scholarships to outstanding undergraduate students from underrepresented sectors worldwide for non-degree full-time study combined with community service, professional development workshops, and cultural enrichment activities.
 This is a non-credit program.

 For more information on any particular program, please contact:

 Hours of Operations: Monday – Friday, 8.00am-4:30pm, excluding official holidays.